dmcp718/ll-audit-trail-es-windows/README.md

-# Lucid Link Audit Trail - Windows Version
+# LucidLink Audit Trail - Windows Version

-This repository contains the Windows-compatible version of the Lucid Link Audit Trail system.
-It uses Docker Desktop with Hyper-V to monitor and collect audit logs from a Lucid Link mounted drive, sending them to Elasticsearch for analysis and visualization in Kibana.
+This repository contains the Windows-compatible version of a docker-compose stack that uses fluent-bit to send audit trail log data to Elasticsearch index.
+It uses Docker Desktop with Hyper-V to monitor and collect audit logs from a LucidLink mounted drive, sending them to Elasticsearch for analysis and visualization in Kibana.

 ## Prerequisites